-What universe will Silk appear?
+In what universe will Silk appear?

 What Silk comics should I read?

 Since there is little we know about the TV series, it never hurts to check out the comics to get an idea where the TV show might go.
-And lucky for you, Silk being a relatively new character means it's really easy to read most, if not all her adventures.
+And lucky for you, Silk being a relatively new character means it's really easy to read most, if not all, of her adventures.
 Here's where to start.